-For assignments that are due the first two weeks of class, the DRC Document Conversion needs the syllabus, containing a clear reading schdedule, and materials before classes start.
+For assignments that are due within the first two weeks of class, we require the syllabus and a clear reading schedule before classes start.
 A student with a disability may require a syllabus up to two weeks in advance of the first class.

-Please prepare your syllabi as proactively as possible and include the following information:
+Please prepare your syllabi and include the following information:

-- Instructor name, phone number and University of Minnesota email address2
+- Instructor and Teaching Assistant name, phone number and University of Minnesota email address

-The DRC Document Conversion sets timelines for completion of document conversion requests based on when the request is submitted, when all materials are received, and/or the reading schedule as indicated in the syllabus.
-The DRC Document Conversion gives priority to required course readings and will complete optional readings as resources allow.
-It is the instructor's responsibility to work with the student and the DRC Document Conversion to clarify priorities.
+We set timelines for completion of document conversion requests based on when requests are submitted, when we receive all materials, and/or the reading schedule as indicated in the syllabus.
+We prioritize required course readings and will complete optional readings as resources allow.
+If your priorities and timelines change, please be sure to let us know.

 How to promote accessibility of classroom materials: